ark-network/ark/README.md

 ## Usage Documentation

-Welcome to the `arkd` repository, a Bitcoin server for off-chain Bitcoin transactions using the Ark protocol.
+In this documentation, you'll learn how to install and use `arkd`, a Bitcoin server for off-chain Bitcoin transactions.

 ### Installing from GitHub Releases